-- 1. complete all preparatory courses listed in the "Special Admission Requirements" section of the Academic Catalog (p.
-172) with the required grades and GPA; - complete PSYC6110, PSYC6160, PSYC6221, and PSYC6229 with a grade of "B" or better and submit core course candidacy evaluation forms for each course to the professor of the course.
+- 1. Complete all preparatory courses listed on P.4 with the required grades and GPA. - 2.
+Complete PSYC6110, PSYC6160, PSYC6221, and PSYC6229 with a grade of "B".
+Practicum Coordinator will send out candidacy forms to Faculty for evaluation.

 As summarized in the Candidacy Evaluation section above, a faculty committee will review the applications and inform students of their candidacy status within six weeks of application.
-Candidacy review is one of several evaluative steps to help ensure students meet program objectives and reach student outcomes.
+Candidacy review is one of several evaluative steps to help ensure program objectives are being satisfied and student outcomes are being reached.